Batchoy

 Batchoy, alternatively spelled batsoy (/tl/), is a Filipino noodle soup of pork offal, crushed pork cracklings, chicken stock, beef loin, and round noodles.
 The original and most popular variant, La Paz batchoy, traces its roots to the Iloilo City district of La Paz, in the Philippines.

 Origin

-The origin of the La Paz Batchoy is unclear with several accounts claiming credit for the dish:
+The origin of La Paz batchoy is unclear, with several accounts claiming credit for the dish: